-Gospel & Universe 🟢 Starting Points
+Gospel & Universe 🍏 Starting Points

 Horizons

-On the Fence - Iconoclasts
+The Magic Apple - On the Fence - Iconoclasts - Fiction & Non-Fiction

 On the Fence

-And then suddenly they may hop back up on the fence, and continue their journey across city and farm.
-Looking for hours on both sides, they may notice that the fence gets lost on the horizon.
+The agnostic hops back up onto the fence, and continues his journey across city and farm.
+Looking for hours on both sides, he looks up again and sees that the fence is lost on the horizon.
 It’s difficult to say what’s on this side and what’s on that.
-They look below them and the divider is gone.
-The wooden line is now a pier sticking into the Caribbean, now a footpath over the Ganges.

 Iconoclasts

-Agnosticism is neither a stasis of indecision nor a philosophy that lacks historical depth.
+In Gospel & Universe I hope to show that agnosticism is neither a stasis of indecision nor a philosophy that lacks historical depth.
 On the contrary, it has deep roots, strong reasons, and an endless number of applications.
 Few knew this better than Byron, whose meandering epic Don Juan (1824) champions doubt in many of its form.
 Upending the structure of the epic, he says he’ll write 12 books (like Homer), yet continues past 16; he says he’ll tell the secrets of the afterlife (like Homer and Dante), yet does no such thing.
 In Canto 9, stanza 17, he argues that because our understanding of reality is so uncertain, the thing that most closely corresponds to our experience is doubt.
 In this sense, doubt is more certain than doctrine, proof, or certainty.

 There's no such thing as certainty, that's plain